pi-top/pi-top-Python-SDK/docs/overview.rst

 Foundation and Expansion Plates have multiple connectors that can be used to interface with different kind components.

-These ports are labeled and coloured to simplify

 Digital Ports
 -----------------------------